rishiedupalli/ap-csa-final-project/readme.md

 CKKS (HEAAN) is a Homomorphic Encryption Scheme for approxiate arithmetic.
 The paper can be found here https://eprint.iacr.org/2016/421.pdf.

-/org is the apache common math library which can be found here: https://commons.apache.org/proper/commons-math/.
+This required the apache commons math library which can be found here https://commons.apache.org/proper/commons-math/.
+Place the "org" folder into the working directory.

-I have implemented the complex vector to polynomial step.
+I have implemented the complex vector to polynomial encoding step.